 This is an easy and cost-effective way to reach new parents who may not have otherwise found your page.

 Every business should have a forum where like-minded individuals can go and ask questions, share wins, and network with each other.
 Facebook groups are a great way to cultivate a community that does just that.
-Of course, you’ll want to get to know your audience in order to best serve them.
+Of course, you’ll want to get to know your audience to best serve them.

 Listening to your community’s feedback and centering your content around their needs will give your social media a “voice,” and you’ll ultimately be able to engage with your audience more effectively.